alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 Please use the template below to report what you have been working on.
 Try to update this as you work.

-Please include full details for stories or issues and include links
+Please include full details for stories or issues and include links.

 Current repos are:
 - alan-turing-institute/data-safe-haven-team#X